SimonCB765/CKDOntology/Notes/Conditions/Glomerular_Diseases.md

     - Shared
         - Bloodwork
             - Blood Urea Nitrogen (BUN)
-            - Creatinine Level
+            - Creatinine
+                - Rule out acute renal failure, assess glomerular filtration rate
         - Renal Biopsy
         - Urinalysis
             - Protein:Creatinine Ratio (PCR)
+                - Quantify degree of proteinuria (ratio greater than 3 to 3.5)
-            - Total Protein Level
+            - Urine Protein
+                - Confirm proteinuria
-    - Nephrotic Syndrome
+    - Nephrotic Syndrome [ref][KodnerNephrotic]
         - Bloodwork
-            - Cholesterol Level
-            - Triglyceride Level
-        - Urinalysis
+            - Albumin
+                - Assess degree of hypoalbuminemia
-            - Lipid Presence
+            - Lipid Panel (Lipid Profile)
+                - Assess degree of hyperlipidemia
     - Nephritic Syndrome
+        - Bloodwork
+            - Potassium Level
         - Urinalysis
-            - Red Blood Cells
             - Red Blood Cell Casts
+            - Urine Volume
-- Treatments
+- Treatments [ref][KodnerNephrotic]
     - Treatment for the underlying cause.
     - In all cases treatment choices need to be informed by the underlying condition in order to not exacerbate it.
     - Shared
-        - ACE Inhibitor
+        - ACE Inhibitors
             - To treat the fluid retention, hypertension and proteinuria.
         - Angiotensin II Receptor Blockers
             - To treat the fluid retention, hypertension and proteinuria.